Ready to say goodbye to debt for good? Learn More

 Step 4: Make Copies of Your Answer Form

-• To keep for your records
+• Keep one copy for your records

 Step 5: Sign the Certificate of Service

 You can deliver the copy to the plaintiff in person or mail it to them.
+This is called serving the plaintiff.

 The last section of the answer form looks like this: